 Here are some of the problems that can occur when you neglect water heater maintenance, along with tips for keeping your heater healthy:

-- Internal parts can become corroded or encased in a buildup of minerals, causing a decline in efficiency.
+Internal parts can become corroded or encased in a buildup of minerals, causing a decline in inefficiency.
 If you have hard water, calcium can build up in the tank.
 Annual flushing of the system is important to prevent any blockages.
 If you are hearing strange noises like knocking or booming from your water heater, it could mean that residue has built up inside.
 A buildup also means you will need additional gas or electric to heat the water, causing higher energy bills.
 Improve the water quality by installing a water softener.

 - In areas with a high mineral content in the water, draining the heater and flushing the tank once a year can help prevent a large amount of buildup.
 This works only if done consistently.